TMahls/ProjectEuler/README.md

 **Time for solution** -- While the website uses the 'minute or less' guideline, we are running in C++ on a much faster, modern machine.
-To account for older computers and slow languages, really each of these should take _under 1 second_.
+To account for older computers and slow languages, really each of these should take _under 0.5 seconds_.
 Any slower than that and your algorithm needs improvement.
 Additionally, that speed will help when running 'runAllProblems'.

 **Solution Memory Usage** -- No array should take up more than a couple megabytes of memory, and a program